Yue-0/RMUA/README.md

 * The robot used in this project is the [RoboMaster2020 standard AI robot](https://www.robomaster.com/zh-CN/products/components/detail/2499).
 You need to download and compile [RoboRTS](https://github.com/RoboMaster/RoboRTS) as the underlying driver.
 * This project uses an [Intel RealSense](https://www.intelrealsense.com/) depth camera as a visual sensor, installed under the gimbal barrel, and uses Python to read image data, which requires the pyrealsense2 library.
 * This project uses a single-line lidar, which is installed upside down about 20 cm directly in front of the center of the robot.
-It is necessary to install the ROS driver corresponding to the radar.
+It is necessary to install the ROS driver corresponding to the lidar.
 * Some codes of some packages in this project are written in Python >= 3.8, and the dependencies are given in requirements.txt in the package directory.

 ## 4.Build